seanmorris/smgen/pages/customization.md

 ## Table of Contents Settings

-Control the TOC with front-matter `TOC` (true/false) or omit to let default TOC injection.
+Control the TOC with front-matter `TOC`.
+When omitted, the TOC is enabled by default.

 ```yaml
 TOC: false